Complete Guide: Financing Veterinary School for Canadian Students

 For those aspiring to pursue a veterinary degree, early planning and saving are key.
 Securing part-time employment during high school or college is a proactive approach that can help minimize the need for working during veterinary school.

 Additionally, aim to maximize personal funds and free aid to reduce reliance on loans.
-Some institutions, like St. Matthew’s, extend scholarships to Canadian students, alleviating tuition expenses.
+Some institutions, like St. Matthew’s University School of Veterinary Medicine (SMUSVM), extend grants and scholarships to Canadian students, which significantly alleviate tuition costs.

 Scholarships:

 Even if you’re studying abroad, you may still qualify for scholarships.
-St. Matthew’s offers scholarships specifically for Canadian students, helping to offset tuition costs.
+SMUSVM offers scholarships for Canadian students, helping to offset tuition costs.
+This scholarship total increases depending upon your undergraduate GPA, so it is another reason to begin planning early if you’re considering veterinary school.
+The higher your grades, the more financial assistance you can receive.

 Grants:

-Researching other grants, in addition to scholarships, is worthwhile.
+Researching the availability of other grants, in addition to scholarships, is worthwhile.
 Online platforms like FastWeb can assist in identifying potential funding sources.
-Broadening your search beyond veterinary-specific grants can also be beneficial, as opportunities may exist based on various criteria such as location, ethnicity, socioeconomic status, and gender.
+Broadening your search beyond veterinary-specific grants can also be beneficial, as opportunities may exist based on various criteria such as location, ethnicity, socioeconomic status and gender.
+For one example, SMUSVM offers the Opportunity Grant, which is available to all new incoming students.

 Fellowships: